 Bowels/urine

-If you have a urinary catheter it may be removed too day.
+If you have a urinary catheter it may be removed today.

 Have I passed urine today?
 Yes No 🔲

-Please let the nurses know if you pass wind or your bowels open, as we need to monitor this following your operation.
+Please let the nurses know if you pass wind or your bowels open, as following your operation. s we need to monit or this

 Have I passed wind?
 Yes No 🔲

 Have my bowels opened?
-Yes No 🔲
+Yes 🔲 No 🔲

 Daily goals

 Have I reached my goals today?
-Yes No 🔲
+Yes 🔲 No 🔲

 Have I had any difficulty achieving my goals today, e.g. too tired, pain etc?
 Yes No 🔲

 If yes, please explain:

-Good to Go (page 51) lists the goals you should aim for to be ready to go home.
+Good to Go (page 34) lists the goals you should aim for to be ready to go home.